J. M. Barrie: Death

 Barrie died of pneumonia at a nursing home in Manchester Street, Marylebone on 19 June 1937.
 He was buried at Kirriemuir next to his parents and two of his siblings.
 His birthplace at 9 Brechin Road is maintained as a museum by the National Trust for Scotland.

-He left the bulk of his estate to his secretary Lady Cynthia Asquith, but excluding the rights to all Peter Pan works (which included The Little White Bird, Peter Pan in Kensington Gardens, the play Peter Pan, or The Boy Who Would Not Grow Up and the novel Peter and Wendy), whose copyright he had previously given to Great Ormond Street Hospital in London.
+Barrie left the bulk of his estate to his secretary Lady Cynthia Asquith, but excluding the rights to all Peter Pan works (which included The Little White Bird, Peter Pan in Kensington Gardens, the play Peter Pan, or The Boy Who Would Not Grow Up and the novel Peter and Wendy), whose copyright he had previously given to Great Ormond Street Hospital in London.
 The surviving Llewelyn Davies boys received legacies, and he made provisions for his former wife Mary Ansell to receive an annuity during her lifetime.

 His will also left £500 to the Bower Free Church in Caithness to mark the memory of Rev James Winter who was to have married Barrie's sister in June 1892 but was killed in a fall from his horse in May 1892.
 Barrie had several connections to the Free Church of Scotland, including his maternal uncle Rev David Ogilvy (1822–1904), who was minister of Dalziel Church in Motherwell.
 James and his brother William Winter (also a Free Church minister) were both born in Cortachy the sons of Rev William Winter.
 Cortachy is just west of Kirriemuir and the Winters seem closely connected to the Ogilvy family.